 - Working on independent projects

-- Learning the various elements of the sector
+- Learning the various elements of your chosen sector

 Remember...